brendt/stitcher.io/src/content/blog/2022-08-24-php-what-are-you-doing.md

 >
 > In fact, I'm writing so few getters and setters these days, that I don't see why I'd need getter and setter semantics to creep into the language, especially mutable ones, not even with the reflection improvements.

-I would hate to see PHP become a language that throws out core features every couple of years, just for the sake of a little more flexibility.
+I would be sad to see PHP become a language that throws out core features every couple of years, just for the sake of a little more flexibility.
 If we wanted more flexibility in this case, we should have decided on that two years ago when readonly properties were discussed in dept; now — in my opinion — is too late.

 On a final note, if you are worried about cloning objects with new values (a problem this RFC would solve and readonly properties don't): people are already working on some kind of syntax to allow rewriting readonly properties while cloning.
 I'd say it's better to focus our efforts in that area, instead of coming up with an entirely different approach.